You Can Voluntarily Establish Paternity in the Hospital

 - Only fill out this form after the child is born and if you were not married at the time of your child’s birth.
 If you are married, but not to the biological father you must go through the courts to have the biological father’s name added to the birth certificate.

 - The AOP is a legal document and cannot be modified once completed. .
 This means you cannot cross-out or whiteout on any portion of the document and you must use black ink.
 Please fill the form out completely, to ensure that the Office of Vital Records approves it.

 - Fill out the name of the child exactly as it appears on the birth certificate on line 1.

 - Required elements for both Mother and Father are the dates of birth, places of birth-State or Foreign Country, Social Security Number (fill in all 9s if you do not have one) and race.

 - Line 22- If you do not want to change the last name of the child, then fill in the same name as in line 1.

 - Simply fill in the last name of the father in line 22.
 Line 22 is what the name will appear as on the birth certificate.
-If the child is more than 31 days old the parents must petition the court in order to have the child’s last name changed.
+If the child is more than 31 days old the parents must petition the court to change the child’s last name.

-- You must have your signature notarized at the bottom of the form.
+- You must notarize your signature at the bottom of the form.
 Do not sign the form unless you are in the presence of a Notary Public or the Office of Vital Records will not approve the form.
 A photo ID is required when you go to the notary.